RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 print(data(package = "survival"))
 ```

+So, we will be using the survival package to get the dataset (the
-So we see that the package has a bunch of datasets we can work with.
-So,
+package has a bunch of datasets we can work with other types cancers as
+well as datasets involving survival analysis).

-let’s choose the cancer dataset and view it.
-Let’s store the dataset
+So, let’s choose the “cancer” dataset that contains the LC patients and
-into a new object, data, for data cleaning.
+look at structure, then store it into a new object, data, for data
+cleaning.

 ``` r
 #see the structure of the dataset